sdellysse/effuvv/README.md

 Don't use on an existing installation.
 Theoretically, it can work, but theoretically I could become a millionaire.

-## What is farch?
+## What is effuvv?

-`farch` stands for "functional arch".
+`effuvv` is "functional arch".
 It allows (and requires) you to express your arch linux installation in the terms of a function of a configuration.
-Essentially, you have a set of configuration files that you would normally edit, such as /farch/etc/fstab and /farch/etc/default/grub, and a main config file, `/farch/farch_config.js` that specifies how everything should be bound together, and a tool, `farch-sync`, that makes sure the system reflects your configuration.
+Essentially, you have a set of configuration files that you would normally edit, such as /effuvv/etc/fstab and /effuvv/etc/default/grub, and a main config file, `/effuvv/effuvv_config.js` that specifies how everything should be bound together, and a tool, `effuvv-sync`, that makes sure the system reflects your configuration.

 # WARNING